gbr3zzy/simple_facial_recognition/README.md

 INTRODUCTION
 ------------

-This is a simple projec for those that want to get a small introduction to a machine learning facial recognition program for Python.
+This is a simple project for those that want to get a small introduction to a machine learning facial recognition program.